 Create a Chipped Paint Finish

-Please note that some links in this post may be affiliate links which means a portion of your purchase will go to support this site.
+Please note that some links in this post may be affiliate links.
 Start with any item that has one coat of paint or give your unfinished pieces a dark coat of paint.
 This will be your “under coat” and it will show through once we complete this method so pick a color you like.
 I am using Americana Décor Chalky Finish for these examples but any paint will work.
 After the under coat is applied and has fully dried (for chalky finish please wait 2 hours), rub a candle all over your project.
 I told you to save those old candles!
 This is the secret of how to create a chipped paint finish.
 The more candle wax you apply the more rustic the final finish so please keep this in mind.

 Apply a top coat to your project right over the top of the candle wax.
 You can apply as many coats here as you desire.
 It took two coats for me to get the look I wanted on these pieces.
 Allow to dry again for at least the full amount of time recommended on the package.